 You don’t know How To Fix Headphone Jack On Android?
 There is more to the problem than one reason why your headphone jack doesn’t work in these cases.
-You have a headache because your device does not accept the device.
+You have a headache because your Android device does not accept the device.
 Refer to some tips that Hooke Audio can help your device normally.

-1. Android headphone jack is not working
+1. Android headphone jack not working

-It would help if you did not use the jack to charge your phone.
+It would help if you did not use the audio jack to charge your phone.
 The junk in there could prevent you from getting a full charge (You can use a cotton swab/compressed air to clear in a fast way).
-This could be why your phone is constantly dying.
+This could be why your Android phone is constantly dying.

 2. Android settings prevent headphones from working

 It is important to determine if the problem is with your headphones or your Android device.
 If your headphones don’t play music when plugged in, you can check your smartphone or headphones.

 Plugging pair of headphones into a different smartphone or tablet can help.
 If your headphones still don’t work, it could be that they aren’t working.

 Your smartphone may be a problem if your headphones do not work with your other device.
 You should check your sound settings.
 Have you turned the sound volume down before you went to sleep last night?
 (Don’t feel embarrassed; it happens to everyone)